Skip to main content

 You can try some do-it-yourself remedies at home to soothe symptoms.
 Top home remedies for relieving throat soreness on one side include:

-• Saltwater rinses – Gargling warm water with salt can relieve your sore throat.
+• Saltwater rinses – Gargling warm water with salt can soothe a sore throat.

 • Hot tea – Warm or hot herbal teas may have a soothing effect.
 Peppermint and chamomile are two popular options.

-• Honey – Honey can coat your throat, dulling symptoms temporarily.
+• Honey – Honey can coat your throat and may help calm cough.
 Take it in a spoon or mix it into your tea.
+Do not give honey to children under 12 months.

 Can a Sore Throat on One Side Be Prevented?